 The campaign ABA Access4All estimates that more than 3,000 autistic children are now receiving some form of state-funded ABA in the UK - whether on a home programme, in an ABA special school, in a special school which uses ABA alongside other disciplines, or with an ABA-trained shadow in mainstream.
-Several Local Authorities, including Southwark, Shropshire, Halton, Leicestershire and Richmond-on-Thames are now employing BCBAs and other ABA professionals to help autistic children and adults in schools and other provisions.
+Several Local Authorities, including Southwark, Shropshire, Halton and Leicestershire employ BCBAs and other ABA professionals to help autistic children and adults in schools and other provisions.
 NICE also recommends that ABA professionals be consulted on challenging behaviour.
 (NG11- 1.1.5 et al).

 LAs and NHS Trusts that employ ABA professionals